European shares leap as ECB keeps up monetary support programme

 By Sudip Kar-Gupta

-LONDON, Oct 22 European stocks rallied on Thursday after the European Central Bank decided to stick with its monetary support programme and reassess in December whether further measures might be needed.
+LONDON, Oct 22 European stocks jumped on Thursday after the European Central Bank decided to stick with its monetary support programme and to reassess in December whether further measures might be needed.

-The pan-European FTSEurofirst 300 index ended up 2.1 percent, while the euro zone's blue-chip Euro STOXX 50 index climbed 2.5 percent.
+The pan-European FTSEurofirst 300 index rose 2.1 percent towards the close of trading, while the euro zone's blue-chip Euro STOXX 50 index climbed 2.7 percent.

 The ECB kept interest rates unchanged at a record low.
 It also left the key parameters of its quantitative easing (QE) scheme unchanged but said it would re-examine the policy at its meeting in December.